BravishkaSkytano/second-brain/1 - Projects/APO391 Introduction to Islam/Final Paper.md

 > [!info]
 > This paper will be about the great philosophers of the Islamic world and their contributions to the area of philosophy around the world.

+When most of us think of philosophy, we picture people like Aristotle, Plato, Socrates, Nietzsche, Kant, and Confucious.

 ## Ramblings